lelegard/arm-cpusysregs/docs/arm64e-on-macos.md

 returns to a simpler mechanism when used inside the virtual machine.

 - The PAC instructions work as expected, even when the macOS host booted in `arm64` mode.
-  These instructiosn are inoperative in the macOS host OS but work as expected in the Linux guest OS.
+  These instructions are inoperative in the macOS host OS but work as expected in the Linux guest OS.
 - The Linux kernel can fully control the PAC registers at EL1.

 **Speculation:** The EL2 hypervisor probably emulates the PAC mechanism.
 HCR_EL2,